cw25/opencpu_service_ci_tutorial/README.md

 * Use the "Add Parameter" button to add a `POST` argument
 * Remember, the argument accepted by our R function was named `text`, so we set the "Param Name" to `text` also
 * For the "Param Value", make sure to surround your text in quotes so it gets passed to the API correctly
+* Click "Ajax Request"

 ![OpenCPU POST Test](./screenshots/opencpu_post_test.png?raw=true)

-What the deuce is that?!
+What the deuce is that output?!
 A bunch of weirdo file paths or URLs?
 That's not what we expected.
 Here are the URLs that popped up for me (they use temporary IDs, so yours will look just a bit different):

 ```
 /ocpu/tmp/x074d9e56cf/R/getMeanWordLength